Phyllis-Kiruki/Syria-Telecom-Customer-Churn/README.md

 This project focuses on analyzing customer churn for Syria Telecom, aiming to understand the factors influencing customer attrition and develop strategies to reduce, how much money is lost. ( This is a binary classification problem.)

+PROBLEM STATEMENT

+The primary challenge at hand involves crafting a predictive framework capable of precisely pinpointing customers at the verge of churning from SyriaTel's offerings.
+By harnessing historical customer data and pertinent variables, the aim is to construct a classifier adept at distinguishing between customers inclined to maintain their subscriptions and those inclined to churn imminently.
+Objectives:

+1.Prediction: Forge a robust binary classification model for precise customer churn prediction.

+2.Uncover Key Drivers: Identify and scrutinize the pivotal factors influencing customer churn.

+3.Strategic Retention Initiatives: Furnish actionable intelligence to facilitate the implementation of targeted retention tactics for vulnerable customers.

+4.Revenue Safeguarding: Mitigate revenue erosion by curtailing the exodus of customers discontinuing services.

+kaggle datasets download -d becksddf/churn-in-telecoms-dataset

 ## Description

 To provide a more detailed description of encoding categorical variables for machine learning projects, it is essential to understand that categorical variables are those that represent categories rather than numerical values.